christos/remotable/README.md

 * Overrides `form_for`, `remote_form_for`, `link_to`, `remote_link_to`, and `button_to` so that they emit HTML5-like tags with `data-remote` and `data-method` attributes instead of the current inline javascript style.

-* Provides a jQuery 1.4 backed library that transparently takes care of launching an AJAX request for any link or form with the `data-*` attributes
+* Extends the `javascript_include_tag :defaults` so that it loads `remotable.js` which provides the javascript code that transparently takes care of firing an XMLHttpRequest for any link or form with the `data-*` attributes and evaluates the response in the context of the page. (jQuery 1.4 required)

 What it doesn't do
 ==================